PortableProgrammer/Status-Light/README.md

 #### `AVAILABLE_STATUS`

 - Default value: `active`
-- By default, denotes that there is no active call or meeting right now, and no meetings scheduled within the next `5` minutes.
+- By default, denotes that there is no ongoing Webex call or meeting, and no Office 365 meetings scheduled within the next `5` minutes.
+  - This is the default *not busy* state.
+See [`OFF_STATUS`](#off_status) for an explanation of why the Office 365 `free` status is not included in this list by default, and why you may want to change that.

 #### `SCHEDULED_STATUS`

 - Default value: `busy,tentative`
-- By default, denotes that there is no active call or meeting right now, but a meeting is scheduled within the next `5` minutes.
+- By default, denotes that there is no ongoing Webex call or meeting, but an Office 365 meeting, that was either accepted or tentatively accepted, is scheduled within the next `5` minutes.
+  - This is the default *about to be busy* state.

 #### `BUSY_STATUS`

 - Default value: `call,donotdisturb,meeting,presenting,pending`
-- By default, denotes that there is an active call or meeting right now, or (in the case of `donotdisturb` or `presenting`) some other reason why the user could be considered *busy*.
+- By default, denotes that there is an ongoing Webex call or meeting, or (in the case of `donotdisturb` or `presenting`) some other reason why the user could be considered busy.
+  - This is the default *busy* state.
+- If the Webex "Show when in a calendar meeting" option is selected, and `webex` is present in [`SOURCES`](#sources), Webex will return a `meeting` status for any connected calendars, including Office 365.

 #### `OFF_STATUS`

-- Default value: `inactive,outofoffice,free,unknown`
+- Default value: `inactive,outofoffice,workingelsewhere,free,unknown`
 - By default, denotes that the user is not working now.
+  - This is the default *after hours* state.
 - In the case of `unknown`, this is essentially a fail-safe.
 If we can't determine the status, just turn the light off.
-- In the case of `outofoffice`, this is a personal preference. *I* don't need Status-Light to tell my family that I'm out of the office; they can see that.
+- In the case of `outofoffice` and `workingelsewhere`, this is a personal preference.
+I don't need Status-Light to tell my family that I'm somewhere else; they can see that.
 - In the case of `free`, there are a few reasons why it's in `OFF_STATUS` by default.
   - Typically, if the user is asking for both Webex and Office 365, the user will be `active` and `free` simultaneously, so `active` will always win.
-  - Since there is no Office 365 status for "out of work hours", Status-Light makes a  determination of `free`/`busy`/`tentative` by checking the user's availability within the next `5` minutes.
-In this scenario, at the end of the working day, the user is technically `free`, but there's no reason to keep the light on all night.
+  - Status-Light makes a  determination of `free`/`busy`/`tentative` by checking the user's availability within the next `5` minutes.
+There is no 'off-hours' status in Office 365, which means, at the end of the working day, the user is technically `free`.
+In that instance, the light would be on during off hours, showing the selected [`AVAIALBLE_COLOR`](#available_color).
+Again, this is a personal preference; I don't want the light on while I'm not at work, and I am using Webex to handle [`AVAILABLE_STATUS`](#available_status).
-  - In the case that Webex is not selected as a source, it is recommended to move `free` to `AVAILABLE_STATUS`, but the caveat above will apply in that scenario: the light may stay on all the time.
+  - In the case that `webex` is not present in [`SOURCES`](#sources), it is recommended to move `free` to [`AVAILABLE_STATUS`](#available_status), but the caveat above will apply in that scenario: the light may stay on all the time.

 **Note 1:** Status-Light makes no attempt to handle invalid values in a list.
 In the case of an error, Status-Light will simply revert to the default value for that list.